-Alex Cohen is co-host of KPCC's "Take Two" show.
-Prior to that, she was host of KPCC's "All Things Considered" in the afternoons.
+Alex Cohen is the local host of "Morning Edition", NPR's most popular show.
+Prior to that, she was co-host of KPCC's "Take Two" and "All Things Considered."

 As her roller derby alter-ego, Axles of Evil, Cohen made a cameo appearance and served as the trainer and choreographer for the Drew Barrymore derby film "Whip It."
 She is also the co-author of the book "Down and Derby: The Insider's Guide to Roller Derby."